InterPartAbility: Phrase-Region Grounding for Interpretable Text-to-Image Person Re-Identification: Abstract

 \section{Abstract}

-Text-to-image person re-identification (TI-ReID) relies on natural-language text description to retrieve top matching individuals from a large gallery of images.
+Text-to-image person re-identification (TI-ReID) relies on natural-language text descriptions to retrieve top matching individuals from a gallery of reference images.
 While recent large vision-language models (VLMs) achieve strong retrieval performance, their decisions remain largely uninterpretable.
-Existing interpretability approaches in TI-ReID rely solely on slot-attention to highlight attended regions, but fail to reliably bind visual regions to semantically meaningful concepts, limiting explanations to qualitative visualizations over a restricted vocabulary.
+Existing interpretability approaches in TI-ReID rely solely on slot-attention to highlight attended regions, but fail to reliably bind visual regions to semantically meaningful concepts, limiting interpretation to qualitative visualizations over a restricted vocabulary.
 This paper introduces \method, an interpretable TI-ReID method that performs explicit part-wise matching and enables phrase-region grounding.
-A new open-vocabulary, lightweight supervision, patch-phrase interaction module (PPIM) is proposed to train a standard TI-ReID model with concept-level guidance.
-Concept-based part phrases provide evidence that encourages the model to attend to corresponding image regions. \method{} further constrains CLIP ViT self-attention to produce spatially concentrated patch activations aligned with each part-level phrase, yielding grounded explanation maps.
-A quantitative interpretability protocol for TI-ReID is introduced by adapting perturbation-based evaluation metrics, including counterfactual region masking that measures retrieval degradation when top-ranked explanatory regions are removed.
-Empirical results on challenging benchmarks like CUHK-PEDES and ICFG-PEDES show that \method{} achieves state-of-the-art (SOTA) interpretability performance under these metrics, while sustaining competitive retrieval accuracy. \keywords{Text-to-Image Person ReID \and Vision-Language Models \and Interpretable Deep Learning.}
+Unlike parameter-heavy slot-attention methods that yield only qualitative interpretability, our open-vocabulary patch-phrase interaction module (PPIM) guides a standard TI-ReID model with concept-level phrases.
+Concept-based part phrases provide evidence that encourages the model to attend to the corresponding local image regions. \method{} further leverages CLIP ViT self-attention to produce spatially concentrated patch activations aligned with each part-level phrase, yielding grounded explanation maps.
+Finally, a quantitative interpretability protocol for TI-ReID is introduced that extends current perturbation-based evaluation metrics into the TI-Reid domain.
+This includes a counterfactual region removal that measures retrieval degradation when top-ranked explanatory regions are removed.
+Empirical results on three challenging benchmarks show that \method{} can achieve SOTA interpretability performance under these metrics, while sustaining competitive retrieval accuracy.